-When Maya got out of the shower she came to say hi before we went out for dinner and I quickly flicked the sheets up to reveal the ring and asked her to marry me.
+When Maya got out of the shower, she came to say hi before we went out for dinner.
+I quickly flicked the sheets up to reveal the ring and asked her to marry me.
 We both cried like babies and then promptly went out for a martini and steak.

 It was the best day ever.

 Rupert on Rupert was the only venue we looked at.
-We loved the style of the venue and when we met Mali for the first time, we put down our deposit right then and there.
+We loved the venue’s style, and when we met Mali for the first time, we put down our deposit right then and there.

 THE WEDDING DAY

-Our favourite memories are of the ceremony.
-We had 82 guests and walking into the venue and standing in front of all our family and friends saying our vows was particularly memorable and emotional.
+Our favorite memories are of the ceremony.
+We had 82 guests, and walking into the venue and standing in front of all our family and friends, saying our vows was particularly memorable and emotional.

-Maya has mentioned that the day after we got engaged, when she was walking from one of the cafe’s in Pitlochry to our car, before we started our drive to the Isle of Skye, that it was then that she felt that from the day forward her life had expanded into ours.
-Together we had to support each other to not only grow into the best versions of ourselves but to also grow together in happiness and love.
+Maya had mentioned that the day after we got engaged, when she was walking from one of the cafe’s in Pitlochry to our car, before we started our drive to the Isle of Skye, that it was then that she felt that from the day forward her life had expanded into ours.
+Together, we had to support each other to grow into the best versions of ourselves and grow together in happiness and love.

-Our advice to other couples is to have fun with it and choose a venue that is equipped for weddings and has done it all before.
-We wanted something elegant, charming and fun but didn’t want to stress about the planning – we wanted everything about our wedding, including the lead-up, to be fun and joyous.
+Our advice to other couples is to have fun with it.
+Choose a venue that is equipped for weddings and has done it all before.
+We wanted something elegant, charming, and fun but didn’t want to stress about the planning – we wanted everything about our wedding, including the lead-up, to be fun and joyous.
 Rupert on Rupert was perfect, and I would recommend it in a heartbeat.